gondo/bouk.github.io/_posts/2014-05-12-elasticsearch-rce.md

 Disabling scripting will prevent code execution, but that still leaves us with the issue of being able to query and administer the instance without limit.
 A webpage can easily dump the whole database running on your machine, sensitive data included.
 This is impossible to fix by the Elasticsearch developers without adding authentication or CSRF protection.

 If an attacker can figure out the internal address of your production Elasticsearch instance, you're also open to leaking your production data.
-If your development machine is connected to a VPN which provides access to the Elasticsearch cluster, an attacker can easily query or [shut down](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/cluster-nodes-shutdown.html) your cluster simply by making you visit a webpage.
+If your development machine is connected to a VPN which provides access to your Elasticsearch cluster, an attacker can easily query or [shut down](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/cluster-nodes-shutdown.html) your cluster simply by making you visit a webpage.

 ### Notes